3 Producing microlearning delivery

 - Sound check recordings one minute in to identify and address any audio issues quickly.

 - Consider standing, moving, and gesturing during recordings, or even walking while speaking.
-There is a variety of mobile device options available to help with this.
+There is a variety of mobile device options for this.

 - Try reading from written scripts, it can make it easier to focus on voice delivery for some.
-Also, teleprompter (free software), it can be distracting and take a little time to get used to.
+Also, teleprompter (free software), but it can take a while to get used to.

 - Try recording using video conferencing applications to record with your image displayed.
 I have found visual cues helpful for overcoming monotonous delivery.